 - If possible, reconsider staying at a relative’s house - the added amount of people under one roof can be very overwhelming for some children with Autism.
 This then often leads to more stress and pressure on their parents – which negates the reason for having a holiday in the first place.

 - Use the search term ‘Autism-friendly’ when looking for accommodation and modes of transport

-- Discuss your child’s needs beforehand with all staff involved
+- Discuss your child’s needs beforehand with others who can help.

 - Consider food options.
 Can you bring your own food?
 What restaurants are nearby that are suitable?

 - Consider all sensory issues that may arise and how you can help minimise or eliminate sensory overload